Honorary President of the Japanese National Center of Neurology and Psychiatry

 Professor Higuchi works for several governmental committees related to mental health and was a member of the Science Council of Japan.

 Professor Higuchi is highly decorated and awarded for his outstanding scientific achievements in psychiatry.
-Among the honors, he received the internationally renowned Golden Kraepelin Medal in 2014.
+Among the honors, he received the Golden Kraepelin Medal in 2014 as the first Japanese ever.